 As the heading suggests, these are some of the animals that live in predominantly forested environments.

 Chimpanzees are the closest animal relative to man.
 We share more than 98% of our DNA with chimps.
 As close relatives, chimpanzees are intelligent animals and their complex social structures can be observed in the wild.

-The conservation status of chimpanzees is Endangered.
-Chimpanzees are found in many zoos all around the world, but you will only see them in their natural world if you visit tropical countries of western and Eastern African.
+The conservation status of chimpanzees is endangered.
+Chimpanzees are found in many zoos all around the world, but you will only see them in their natural world if you visit tropical countries of western and Eastern Africa.

 Gorillas are the biggest primates on the planet.
 They share around 97% of Human DNA and are therefore intelligent.
 Like chimpanzees, gorillas have complex social structures with the males (silverbacks) at the head of each family.